spine/spine.site/app/views/docs/ajax.md

 ##Zepto Disclaimer

 *Spines ajax module is not functional with zepto.js because of the reliance on jQuery's Promise model and its queue.
 Zepto does have a Deffered addon that may work, and there have been attempts to port queue as well.
-Let us know if you get it working*
+It's probably not to tricky to get working so let us know if you have any success*